 While the green LED is still flashing, dip the pen into the water until the lamp and sensors are completely immersed.
 The pen will automatically detect the water and the UV light will come on.
 Now you’ll need to continually agitate the water by stirring the pen until the UV light turns off.
 At this point, the green LED should turn solid and the dose will be complete.

 *Important note: if the red LED turns on after you’ve agitated the water for some time, this means the dose is incomplete, and it is best to dry off the light and sensors and give it another shot.
-Always make sure to thoroughly dry the pen’s light and sensors before storing.
+Always make sure to thoroughly dry the pen’s light and sensors before storing them.

 UV Filtration vs. The Competition